aws-samples/eks-workshop/content/beginner/060_helm/helm_intro/install.md

 helm version --short
 ```

-Now that the `Helm Client` successfully installed, we can add the stable repo.
+Let's configure our first Chart repository.
+Chart repositories are similar to
+APT or yum repositories that you might be familiar with on Linux, or Taps for
+Homebrew on macOS.

+Download the `stable` repository so we have something to start with:

 ```sh
 helm repo add stable https://kubernetes-charts.storage.googleapis.com/
 ```

-Once this is installed, we will be able to list the charts you can install
+Once this is installed, we will be able to list the charts you can install:

 ```sh
 helm search repo stable
 ```

-Finally, let's activate `Helm` bash-completion
+Finally, let's configure Bash completion for the `helm` command:

 ```sh
 helm completion bash >> ~/.bash_completion
 . /etc/profile.d/bash_completion.sh